syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Events.md

 ## SelectionChanged

-The `SelectionChanged` event is triggered after selecting an item among the filtered suggestions in SfAutoComplete.
+The `SelectionChanged` event is triggered after selecting an item from the filtered suggestions in SfAutoComplete.

 The SelectionChanged event returns the following arguments: